-B.2.3 Java Runtime Environment (JRE)
+B.2.2 Java Runtime Environment (JRE)

-If the JRE, version 1.3 or higher, is not present on your computer, then it is brought there as part the installation if you are working on a Personal Computer under Windows or Linux.
-(System requirements imposed by the JRE are listed in detail in http://java.sun.com/j2se/1.3/install.html.)
+If the JRE, version 1.3 or higher, is not present on your computer, then it is brought there as part of the installation if you are working on a Personal Computer under Windows or Linux.
+(System requirements imposed by the JRE are listed in detail in http://java.sun.com/javase/6/webnotes/install/-system-configurations.html.)
 For other systems you have to download it from the web site of the manufacturer of your computer and install it before installing INTERQUANTA.